CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 ### Kubernetes as a Container Orchestration Platform

 Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
-On eof the main tenets of Kubernetes is giving you the freedom to take advantage of on-premises, hybrid, or public cloud infrastructure, letting you effortlessly move workloads to where it matters to you.
+One of the main tenets of Kubernetes is giving you the freedom to take advantage of on-premises, hybrid, or public cloud infrastructure, letting you effortlessly move workloads to where it matters to you.

 While DevOps has successfully leveraged public clouds offerings of Kubernetes to host containerized workloads, IKS provides the platform to bring the same cloud experience on prem on your vSphere Infrastructure.